Frequently Asked Questions

 There are core questions to answer and you are also given the opportunity to provide free text comments.
 There will also be some extra questions at the end about how well you feel the university has done during the pandemic with regard to your teaching and learning and wellbeing.
 On average it takes about 10 minutes

 When is the best time for me to complete the survey?

 This is very personal.
 We understand that many students wish to wait until the end of the spring term so that they have experienced a greater proportion of their final year.
 Other students may prefer to do the survey early before deadlines are close.
-If you complete the survey before 31 March 2020, you will be entered into the draw to win a trip up Old Joe.

 How do I stop the telephone calls and emails from Ipsos MORI?

 You will be contacted by Ipsos MORI particularly at the start of the survey period.
 Once you complete the survey, these calls and emails will stop.
 Participation in the NSS is voluntary so you can opt out (although we really hope that you will take part and use your voice to be part of positive change in the College).